-Become part of the healthcare team.
+Become part of the health care team.
 Encourage your child to take an active role in their own heath care by being an active partner yourself.
-Start by learning the names of all members of the pediatric rheumatology team.
+Start by learning the names of all members of the pediatric health care team.
 This small step will help you and your child feel more comfortable asking questions and voicing concerns.

 Offer options.
 Allow your child to make as many choices regarding their treatment plan as possible.
-He or she may have to have a weekly injection on Saturday, but let them choose what time, which leg, what distraction method, whether to use ice first, etc.
+They may have to have a weekly injection on Saturday, but let them choose what time, which leg, what distraction method, whether to use ice first, etc.

 Get involved.
-Go to an Arthritis Foundation camp or conference or join a local support group.
+Go to an Arthritis Foundation camp or conference or join a Connect Group.
 Not only will the child with JA benefit from meeting kids “just like me,” but parents and siblings can find sounding boards as well.

-Maintain child’s identity.
+Maintain your child’s identity.
 Make sure your child remains involved with their peer group and activities.
-If your child has trouble fully participating in soccer or dance, and that has been an important part of their identity, find a way to keep the connection.
-Talk with the coach about reducing practice intensity for your child, or having him be a team manager, or changing the role or field position he plays.
+If your child has trouble fully participating in soccer or dance and that has been an important part of their identity, find a way to keep the connection.
+Talk with the coach about reducing practice intensity for your child, or having him be a team manager, or changing the role or field position they play.

 Praise accomplishments.
 Recognize true accomplishments, but don’t minimize them by adding a side comment about their JA.
 Say, “You played a great game today,” not “You played a great game for someone who’s in pain.”

 Open up.
-Talk openly with your children about your feelings as a way to help them open up and talk about their own, says Carolyn Confer, MSW, LCSW, clinical social worker at UPMC Children’s Hospital of Pittsburgh.
+Talk openly with your children about your feelings as a way to help them open up and talk about their own, says Carolyn Confer, a social worker in Pittsburgh.
 “They will notice when their parents are angry or sad, and they often know much more than their parents think they do.”